eloisamendes/simuladorcopa/README.md

-# simuladorcopa
-Simulador de copa do mundo !
+# Simulador copa do mundo! 🇧🇷 ⚽